 Researchers should familiarize themselves with the Conflict of Commitment and Interest Policies at the University of Iowa and University of Iowa Health Care.

-Conflict of interest in research involves situations in which an investigator has a financial interest that may compromise, or have the appearance of compromising, professional judgment in the design, conduct, or reporting of research.
-Holding equity in a non-publicly traded company or receiving payments > $5000 in past twelve months AND participating in research in which that company has an interest in the outcome (sponsoring the research or utilizing technology licensed to the company) creates a significant financial interest according to University of Iowa Conflicts in Research Policy and federal regulation.
+Conflict of interest in research involves situations in which an investigator has a financial interest that may compromise—or appear to compromise—professional judgment in the design, conduct, or reporting of research.
+Holding equity in a non-publicly traded company or receiving payments > $5000 in past twelve months AND participating in research in which that company has an interest in the outcome (sponsoring the research or utilizing technology licensed to the company) creates a significant financial interest according to University of Iowa policy and federal regulation.
 Investigators are required to disclose financial interests in eCOI prior to initiating research, regardless of the funding source.
 The policy also requires investigators to disclose new financial interests that arise within 30 days of the occurrence of the new interest.
 The COI team will work with investigators to create a management plan, if possible.

 Intellectual Property

-University researchers and companies may request that UIRF perform an ownership determination to clarify whether a specific invention is owned by the University or not.
+University researchers and companies may request that UIRF perform an ownership determination to clarify whether or not the university owns a specific invention.

 Participation in startup activities should not distract from a student’s progress toward completing graduation requirements or a postdoc’s career goals.
 Advisors and mentors should provide guidance and support to ensure that participation in the startup aligns with the individuals’ educational and career objectives.